marcomoreschi/milestone-3/README.md

 * We want to be able to easily access recipes based on the recipe title.
 * We want the recipe to be clear and concisely presented, in an easily understandable format.

-## Code Validation Testing

-To initially test the website I used the following validators:

-[W3C Markup Validation](https://validator.w3.org/) Service for HTML I inserted the code into the validator via direct input.
-I consistently checked used this throughut previous checks, where any errors/warnings were addressed directly and documented in commits.
-Upon a final check no erros/warnings were present.

-[W3C CSS Validation](https://jigsaw.w3.org/css-validator/) Service for CSS I inserted the code into the validator via direct input.
-No errors were were found upon final check.

-[JSHint](https://jshint.com/) for Javascript I inserted the code into the validator via direct input.

 ## User Stories

 1- Users adding recipes: